Generic Maximum-Valence Model for Fluid Polyamorphism: Z = 2, 3, 4, 5, 6 (Polymerization, Gelation / Network Formation)

 We can generalize our model for any arbitrary coordination number $z$.
 So far we have discussed in details only dimerization, $z=1$, and polymerization, $z=2$ for attractive interaction between B$_2$ atoms \cite{Shumovskyi2022}.
 Upon studying other $z>2$, we found that our generic maximal valence model also produces liquid-liquid phase transitions induced by molecular interconversion in polyamorphic substances for higher $z$ as well, up to the point the critical density becomes so high that the LLCP moves below the crystallization line.

 Figure 7 shows the dependence of critical parameters, critical temperature $T_c$, critical pressure $P_c$ and critical density $\rho_c$, on the coordination number $z$, while keeping all other parameters constant ($w=0.5$, $w_b=0.1$, $w_z=0.2$, $d=0.1$, $\epsilon_b=6$, $\epsilon_z=-6$).
 Upon increasing $z$ the liquid-liquid critical temperature decreases, while the liquid-gas critical temperature increases.
 Physically the temperature of LGCP increases upon increasing the coordination number $z$, because the overall attraction increases.
 However, as $z$ increases both LG and LL critical pressures increase.
 We know that since $T^{LG}_c$ is increasing, it forces the pressure of liquid-gas also to increase.
 As for the density of LGCP, it only slightly increases for high $z$.
 On the other hand, the density of the LLCP increases from approximately 0.6 to 1.
 This is because the density of the low density phase which consists of atoms with coordination number $z$ increases with $z$ at a constant bond length.
 When $z=6$ the network density coincides with the density of the simple cubic lattice which has coordination number 6.
 For higher $z$ the LLPT becomes submerged below the crystallization line of the body-centered cubic lattice.
 The pressure needed to create such a density also increases, so we see that the LLCP pressure increases with $z$.
-However the temperature of the LLCP decreases with $z$ because the entropy difference between more ordered low density phase with maximal coordination number $z$ and disordered high density phase with coordination number $z-1$, becomes smaller and hence a lower temperature is needed to stabilize the low density phase.
+The most intriguing observation of Fig.7 (a) is the apparent crossing of the temperatures of the LGCP and LLCP as z increases.
+This is in agreement with the experimental observations that for hydrogen (z=1) the liquid gas critical temperature (33K) is much smaller than the hypothetical critical temperature of the liquid-liquid critical point (>400K), while for water (z=4) the liquid-gas critical temperature is 647K is mach larger than the hypothetical critical point of the supercooled water $T<230K$.
+Note that the pressures for LGCP and LLCP are quite different, the later is orders of magnitude larger than the former, so the physical processes behind these critical points are quite independent.
+The crossing of the critical temperature curves at a particular $z$ is just a coincidence, an interplay of the parameters.
+What important is that $T_c^{LG}$ is increasing, while $T_c^{LL}$ is decreasing.
+While the increase of $T_c^{LG}$ is obvious because the low density liquid has a much lower energy because additional bonds for larger $z$ decrease the energy of the liquid phase, the decrease of $T_c^{LL}$ with $z$ can be explained by entropic effect.
+Increasing the number of neighbors in the coordination shell from $z-1$ to $z$ leads to a larger entropy loss for larger $z$.
+This observation is consistent with the behavior of the slope of the LL coexistence versus $z$ (Fig. 8).
+Indeed, for all other parameters equal, the LL coexistence line for $z=1$ has a positive slope on a PT diagram, while for $z>=2$ the slope is negative and is getting more negative for higher $z$.
+This means that the low density phase for $z=1$ (dimeric) has higher entropy than low density phase (monomeric).
+In contrast for $z=2$ the low density phase (polymeric) has lower entropy than the high density phase (dimeric) and for higher values of z this difference is getting more negative.
+If heat expansion coefficient is positive, density and entropy are negatively correlated, but for negative heat expansion (density anomaly) the density and entropy are positively correlated\cite{Gallo2016}.
+This implies that the higher density phase has more disordered neighborhood than the low density phase.
+And this disordering upon compression increases with $z$.
+Thus analyzing the slope of the coexistence line leads to the same conclusion, as analyzing the decrease of the critical temperature with $z$.